-If You have an existed local repository on your local machine then you can go with the existing local repository option.
+If You have an existing local repository on your local machine, then you can go with the existing local repository option.
 But for now, we are going to use the repository present on GitHub.
-So for that, you have to choose the Clone URI option.
+So, for that, you have to choose the Clone URI option.

 Click on Clone URI and click Next.

-In the Host text box, you need to enter “github.com” because our repository is hosted on GitHub.com. and in the repository path, you need to enter the path of the repository.
+You need to enter “github.com” in the Host text box because our repository is hosted on GitHub.com.
+In the repository path, you need to enter the path of the repository.

-The Full URL of our repository is looking something like this “https://github.com/softwaretestingo/javaprograms” but we need to mention the username and the repository Name.
-In This case which is “/softwaretestingo/javaprograms“
+The Full URL of our repository looks something like this: “https://github.com/softwaretestingo/javaprograms” but we need to mention the username and the repository Name.
+In This case, which is “/softwaretestingo/javaprograms“

-Note: When you enter the URI, then automatically it will collect the information of HOST and repository URL:
+Note: When you enter the URI, it will automatically collect the information of HOST and repository URL:

 After that, you have to enter your GitHub username and password for authentication and Select the Store in the secure store checkbox.
 Then Click Next.

-After Click Next it will connect with the GitHub Remote repository and in Return, it will display all the branches of the mentioned repository.
-Currently, we have only one branch available so the master branch is displaying.
+After Clicking Next, it will connect with the GitHub Remote repository, and in Return, it will display all the branches of the mentioned repository.
+We have only one branch available, so the master branch is displaying.

 Select the Branch and Click Next.

 Currently, in our repository, we don’t have any projects.
 That’s why we are getting this screen.
-If you have any projects then those projects will be listed here.
-Here we don’t have any project so I am going to create a project here.
-So select the Import Using the New Project wizard and Click on the finish button.
+If you have any projects, then those projects will be listed here.
+We don’t have any projects here, so that I will create a project here.
+Select Import Using the New Project wizard and click the finish button.

-On the Click Finish button, another new pop-up will appear there we select Java Project.
-If you want to create any other type of project then you can select any other project.
+Another new pop-up will appear on the Click Finish button, and we select Java Project.
+If you want to create any other type of project, you can select any other one.

-Click Finish Button.
+Click the Finish Button.
 And the Java Project is added to Eclipse.

-Now we need to select the repository from the repository dropdown or you can click on create button to create a repository on the local machine.
+Now, we need to select the repository from the repository dropdown, or you can click on the create button to create a repository on the local machine.

 Select the Project Checkbox and Click the finish button.